April 10, 2018

 This is what adding a PWA looks like.
 The process is identical to adding a website shortcut to the Home screen.

-You can name the app whatever you like when adding it to your device and it will look like any other app on your Home screen.
+You can name the app whatever you like when adding it to your device and it will look like any other application on your Home screen.

 The app opens in full screen and looks pretty great.
 That black status bar though...

-Note that you can install PWA only using Safari.
-No other browsers on iOS, like Chrome and Firefox, are capable of using Service Workers.
+Note that currently you can install PWA using only Safari and Chrome.
+Other Web browsers on iOS are capable of using Service Workers.

 Running on iOS, PWAs can access geolocation data, camera, Apple Pay, sensors, audio output, speech synthesis, and more.

-As support for PWAs on iOS is only in beta, many important features are still missing, so it’s not all that surprising that Apple decided against making a big deal out of adding PWA support in the latest iOS release.
+In the iOS support for PWA many important features are still missing, so it’s not all that surprising that Apple decided against making a big deal out of adding PWA support in the latest iOS release.
 As of right now, it comes nothing close to Android and the native iOS experience.
 What are some key features still missing from the current version?

-There are a few great cross-platform solutions, but none of them has a chance as big as PWAs to become a standard for the app world.
-With PWA, you get a highly performative Web-mobile hybrid—adjusted to all kinds of devices, fast, and installable.
+There are a few great cross-platform solutions, but none of them has a chance as big as PWAs to become a standard for the Apple app world.
+With PWA, you get a highly performative Web-mobile hybrid—adjusted to all kinds of devices (, fast, and installable.
 It definitely is a part of the future.

-If you already have a PWA that works on Android, it will work for iOS users as well.
-It does not mean that they will have the same, great experience as Android though...
+If you already have a PWA that works on Android, it will work for Apple iOS users as well.
+It does not mean that they will have the same, great user experience compared to Android though...
 Not yet, at least!